BRL-CAD/ova/Sourceforge-VM-files/README.txt

 Configuration Notes
 ===================

-The Iceweasel (Firefox clone) browser has links on the bookmarks tool bar grouped by major dependency or category.
+The Chromium browser has BRL-CAD links on the bookmarks tool bar.

-The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-17 or r54118 and the "brlcad-build" directory has a configured and tested build followed by a "make clean" command.
+The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and the "brlcad-build" directory has a configured and tested build followed by a "make clean" command.
 The "README-brlcad-development.txt" file describes a recommended configuration and build sequence for use inside the build directory.

-The successful trunk build is installed in the default location (/usr/brlcad/dev-7.22.1).
-The PATH and MANPATH reflect that location, and Iceweasel has links to the installed BRL-CAD documentation.
+The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1).
+The PATH and MANPATH reflect that location, and Chromium has links to the installed BRL-CAD documentation.

-CMake 2.8.10, Bullet Physics 2.80, and Apache FOP 1.1 are installed, and the environment variable APACHE_FOP points to the fop executable.
+gcc/g++ version 4.7.2 is installed, as is CMake 2.8.9.

-Editors vi, emacs, and jEdit are installed alongside the simple gedit.
+Editors vi and emacs are installed alongside the simple gedit.

 Suggestions for change or additions are encouraged.
 Send to
 <brlcad-devel@lists.sourceforge.net>